Why Is Heroin So Deadly Today?

 Heroin addiction is a serious problem that destroys the lives of those addicted to it.
 There is good news, though.
 Professional heroin addiction treatment is helpful in reducing cravings, improving well-being, and setting the stage for long-term recovery 14.
 Treatment can consist of various stages that promote recovery like 14:

-- Detoxification—This is the initial segment of treatment in which the individual can safely process the substance from their body in a supervised, supportive environment while receiving medical attention, when needed.
+- Supervised detoxification—This is the initial segment of treatment in which the individual can safely process the substance from their body in a supervised, supportive environment while receiving medical attention, when needed.

 - Inpatient/residential treatment—For people with significant addictions and limited supports, inpatient and residential treatments allow the person to escape from their negative habits and routines by living in the treatment center.
 Treatment and supervision will be intense, with a focus on therapy and life skills training.

-- Outpatient treatment—Less intense than inpatient care, outpatient programs allow the individual to receive treatment while living at home and maintaining their responsibilities.
+- Outpatient assistance and care—Less intense than inpatient care, outpatient programs allow the individual to receive treatment while living at home and maintaining their responsibilities.
 During outpatient therapy, the addict can attend individual, group, or family therapy sessions to learn how to prevent relapse and extend recovery.

-- Medication—Various forms of medication-assisted treatments are available to reduce discomfort and encourage abstinence.
+- Prescribed medication—Various forms of medication-assisted treatments are available to reduce discomfort and encourage abstinence.
 Some medications will block the effects of opioids like heroin to deter continued abuse, and others will help to manage withdrawal and cravings by eliciting similar opioid effects in a safe, controlled way.

 Using drugs from sources on the street or on the internet is not safe, and the danger is growing each day.
 Seek treatment before you fall victim to these insidious substances that are spreading across the country.
 If you are ready to commit to recovery before it is too late, call 1-888-744-0069Who Answers? to speak to a treatment representative about available options today.